Generalized Rindler Wedge and Holographic Observer Concordance: Introduction

 The rest of the paper is organized as follows.
-In section 2, we propose and explain in detail the Rindler-convexity condition.
-In section 3, we calculate the entanglement entropy of GRWs and show the validity of the nesting rules and subadditivity condtion.
-In section 4, we study the boundary interpretation of this entanglement entropy and the boundary dual of the GRWs.
+In section 2, we propose and explain in detail the Rindler-convexity condition and the generalized Rindler wedges in any gravitational spacetime.
+In section 3, we calculate the entanglement entropy of GRWs and show the validity of the nesting rules and subadditivity condition.
+Sections 2 and 3 concentrate on gravitational physics without incorporating the concept of holography.
+In section 4, we study the holographic boundary interpretation of this entanglement entropy and the boundary dual of the GRWs.
 In section 5, we study spacetime cutoffs in the gravitational spacetime and its interesting consequences.
 Section 6 is devoted to conclusions and discussions.